Things To Do

 Come view our planet’s largest mammals in their natural habitat!
 Tour operators throughout California, Hawaii and Massachusetts offer whale watching excursions into sanctuary waters for those wishing to view these magnificent creatures, and there are plenty of sites to spot them from shore too!
 Before you go, take a moment to educate yourself on the responsible way to whale watch.

 The rocky shores of sanctuary waters create a unique and biologically rich environment where many of our ocean’s underwater inhabitants can be viewed in plain sight.
 Visitors of all ages enjoy exploring tide pools and learning about the plants and animals that make up this remarkable marine habitat.
-Learn about ocean etiquette.
+Learn about responsible wildlife viewing.

 Sightseeing and Heritage Trails